vsc55/freepbx_dpviz/README.md

 - To clear highlights, click **Remove Highlights**.

 ### Navigation
+- **Ignore / hide from a Node:** Press Shift and left-click a node to make it the last node drawn.
+Helpful for focusing on important routes. (eg. Time condition flows into another time condition.)
+Multiple "shift + clicks" are supported.
 - **Redraw from a Node:** Press Ctrl (Cmd on macOS) and left-click a node to make it the new starting point in the diagram.
 To revert, Ctrl/Cmd + left-click the "Back" node.
 - **Pan** by holding down the left mouse button and dragging.
 - **Zoom** using the mouse wheel.